inet-framework/inet/showcases/emulation/voip/doc/index.rst

 The ``VethReceiver`` configuration sets the :ned:`ExtLowerUdp` module to use the ``net0`` network namespace.

-Here is the ``run_veth`` script:

-.. literalinclude:: ../run_veth
-   :language: bash

-The script creates two namespaces and a ``veth`` interface in each, and adds routes (a route for each direction is required because there is an ARP exchange at the beginning).
-Note that the veth interfaces are created in pairs, and are automatically connected to each other.
+The run script in this case (see below) creates the two namespaces and a *veth* interface in each, and adds routes (a route for each direction is required because there is an ARP exchange at the beginning).
+Note that the *veth* interfaces are created in pairs, and are automatically connected to each other.
 The scripts also adds the same delay, loss and corruption to the ``veth0`` interface as the loopback script.
 Then it runs the simulations.
 When they are finished, it destroys the namespaces.

+ The ``run_veth`` script:

+.. literalinclude:: ../run_veth
+   :language: bash

 The received audio file is saved to the ``results`` folder.